Firstset/stake-pool-fogo/README.md

 pnpm run build
 ```

-For local development, you need to import it as a dependency like this: `"@solana/spl-stake-pool": "file:../stake-pool-v2/clients/js-legacy",`
+For local development, you need to import it as a dependency like this: `"@firstset/spl-stake-pool": "file:../fogo-stake-pool/clients/js-legacy",`

 ## CLI

+On testnet, to test withdrawals and deposits:

 ```
 cd clients/cli